termination54/quartz-obsidian/content/Sources and Notes/Quals Readings/Generative Logics and Conceptual Clicks A Case Study of the Method for Design Materialization.md

 p56.
 "Design research has been framed in numerous ways but always foregrounds the following: design knowledge is contextual and tacit, residing somewhere between making things and the things themselves."

+p57.
+"All these efforts could be applied to game design with varying degrees of success, but none account for the fact that to understand a game, we need to play it."

 p58.
 "We have often asked ourselves: why is it that “real-world” game designers can make assertions about game design that in academia we feel we are not allowed to make?"